freender/docker-vm/README.md

 ```

-8. Script allows to check out latest docket-compose file and redeploy all images
+8. Script allows to check out latest docker-compose file and redeploy all images

 ```
 ./update.sh